-Cities are the life-blood of national economies, they contribute an average of 85% of GDP.
+Cities are the lifeblood of national economies; they contribute an average of 85% of GDP.
 Today, nearly 60% of the world’s population lives in urban areas.
 Research shows that urbanisation, the gradual movement from rural to urban areas, combined with the overall growth of the world’s population could add another 2.5bn people to urban areas by 2050, with nearly 90% of this increase taking place in Asia and Africa.
-This migration to urban centres is placing an enormous strain on existing infrastructure.
-How people move through and interact with transport in cities is becoming increasingly important to the quality of life of citizens, as well as the economic capabilities and environmental impact of cities.
+This migration to urban centres is placing an enormous strain on existing infrastructure and the environment as a result.
+How people move through and interact with transport in cities is becoming increasingly important to the quality of life of citizens, as well as the economic capabilities and environmental footprint of cities.
 At the same time, cities are under increasing pressure to prioritise competing demands with shrinking budgets in order to remain competitive in a globalised market for labour, as well as goods and services.

 Executive Director of Urban Economic

 Joe is a recognised subject matter expert in the digital transformation arena.
-He is on the World Bank’s Smart City Expert Framework, a member of the Stakeholder Group for the European Commission’s Smart Cities and Communities Group, the EU-China smart city expert group; Advisory Board Chair, Senior Research Fellow, Visiting Programme Director, NED and Special Adviser to the board of Digital Jersey
+Previous roles have included Chief Public Sector Analyst for OVUM and World Wide Industry Managing Director for Local and Regional Government for Microsoft.
+He is on the World Bank’s Smart City Expert Framework, a member of the Stakeholder Group for the European Commission’s Smart Cities and Communities Group, the EU-China smart city expert group, NED, Advisory Board Chair, Research Fellow at the Centre for Urban Science and Progress, Kings College London, Visiting Programme Director and former Special Adviser to the board of Digital Jersey.